ksalpern/kottans-frontend/README.md

 # kottans-frontend

 Hey everyone!
 My name is Ksenia and I want to be React developer.
-I'm doing some small steps everyday to become a good specialist.
+I do some small steps everyday to become a good specialist.

 I created this repository to study with [kottans](https://github.com/kottans/frontend/blob/2022_UA/contents.md) frontend course.
 Here are some rules I'm gonna follow while doing stage 0 and shortly about completed tasks.
 Also you can see more informed feedbacks from me following the links down here, they can remind you some essential things about programming.